-Underfloor Heating – The Classic Surface Heating and Cooling System
+Underfloor Heating – The Most Popular Radiant Heat System

-Underfloor heating is widely used and accepted for providing surface heating and cooling.
+Warm water underfloor heating is widely used and accepted for providing surface heating and in some cases also cooling especially in new buildings.
 However, unnecessarily high supply temperatures and slow response speeds owing to the thickness of the heating screed are frequent points of criticism with conventional construction methods.

-This is where thin-bed underfloor heating is able to make the most of its advantages.
+This is where low profile underfloor heating is able to make the most of its advantages.
 With this technology, the heating pipes are located just under the surface and close to one another.
 BEKA capillary tube mats and the BEKA single pipe technology are the suitable components to use here.

 - Low supply temperatures

 - Uniform surface temperatures

 The structural design of thin-layer warm water underfloor heating systems is described in standard technical specifications for surface heating and cooling systems.
 If the substrate is sufficiently loadbearing, the thin-layer underfloor heating system can even be installed directly on the existing floor.
 This is particularly advantageous in retrofitting projects with a view to optimising costs and reducing construction time.

 The thin capillary tubes in the BEKA capillary tube mats, which have an outer diameter of just 4.5mm, only have to be covered within the structure by a self-levelling compound with a total thickness of 10mm (that is approved by manufacturers of underfloor heating systems).
 The new surface finish for the floor can then be laid on this layer.
 The typical BEKA capillary tube mat used here is the P.VS20.

 Other Radiant Heating Systems

 Low Profile Underfloor Heating with BEKA Single Pipe Technology